Schools

 Our authentically restored schoolrooms contain a varied collection of historic objects and images showing aspects of the past and changes and continuities in schooling, communication and daily life.

-Students use and examine objects in context – they touch, observe and experience – enabling evidence to be drawn and comparisons, inferences and conclusions to be made.
+Students use and examine objects in context – they touch, observe and experience – enabling evidence-based comparisons, inferences and conclusions to be made.

 Stage 1 – School communication in the past – 2024 HSIE syllabus